wildjames/Patient-Appointment-Backend/notes.md

    - Document how to set up and run the API.
    - Document how to interact with the API, including example requests and responses.

-I will do my best to document as I go,
+I will do my best to document as I go.

 ## Framework - Flask